anomaly/lab-tf-linode/README.md

 We assume the use of Terraform Cloud to preserve the state of the infrastructure.

 This template will provision the following:
-- A dual node (soon to be migrated to a hosted database + a Linode) based deployment for Docker based applications or a Kubernetes based cluster to run the Docker containers.
+- A K8s cluster that will run the application and every other component not available as a managed service e.g Redis
-- Managed Postgres database cluster (currently in beta)
+- Managed Postgres database cluster (currently in beta) or a Postgres HA cluster via K8s.
 - Object stores for the SPA and user generated content
 - DNS records for Linode to manage the application (includes MX records, pointers to other services like Netlify for the web site)